 This list contains affiliate links.

-The Dyson V7 Motorhead – A sleek, lightweight and efficient corldless hoover.
+The Dyson V7 Motorhead – A sleek, lightweight and efficient cordless hoover.
 You have probably seen it around, I sure have.
 And it seems so easy to just grab and vacuum whenever you need to.
 Perfect for families with toddlers and/or animals.

 The Shark Klik n’ Flip Steam Mop.
 Because we all want clean floors and it is so satisfying to see those spots of dirt magically disappear.
 The bathroom floor will surely thank you for it.
-As the only girl in our family of five I would love to see a spotless tile floor in there.
+As the only girl in our family of five, I would love to see a spotless tile floor in there.
 It also works on vinyl which is perfect for our kitchen.

 Purest Naturals Essential oil diffuser.
 Like having your own spa at home.
 You can put any fragrance of your choosing in there and it will help with everything from cleaning the air to help you sleep better.
 And it has an awesome design too.

 OontZ Angle 3.
-A portable bluetooth speaker that lasts up to 12 hours.
+A portable Bluetooth speaker that lasts up to 12 hours.
 My house is lacking in the music department and I would love to listen to more music, especially in the kitchen when I’m cleaning away.
 At least I can’t really get my cleaning groove on without the right tunes playing.

 A dreamcatcher from Dreamica on Etsy.
 I’m in love with those handcrafted dreamy looking dreamcatchers.
 If you go on Etsy and search for dreamcatchers you will get blown away at how many beautiful pieces there are.
 I want to fill my walls with them.
 I’m just kidding, I will not go crazy dreamcatcher-lady on you just yet.
 But I do want at least one to hang over my bed and the crib.
 The only problem is finding a design that works with my blue walls and green floor…(rental house).